nf-core/circrna/docs/usage.md

 > This filtering method is reflected in the circRNA count matrix.
 Per tool circRNA annotations are subject to back-splice read filtering only.

-#### Handling duplicate circRNAs

-In the event a circRNA has been called by more than one quantification tool, the user can specify which aggregate function to apply to the duplicated circRNA.
-The accepted values are 'mean' and 'max', which are passed to the workflow using the `--duplicates_fun` parameter.

 ## miRNA prediction

 The second module of `nf-core/circrna`, `mirna_prediction` analyses the mature spliced sequences of circRNAs to test for the presence of miRNA response elements using both `miRanda` and `TargetScan`.
 Results from both tools are consolidated and filtering methods are applied to produce robust miRNA target predictions of circRNAs in the dataset.